kurator-dev/kurator/community/membership/community-membership.md

 - May also review for more holistic issues, but not a requirement
 - Expected to be responsive to review requests, add `lgtm` label to reviewed PRs

-## Maintainer
+## Approver

-Maintainers are approvers who have shown good technical judgement in feature design/development in the past.
+Approvers have shown good technical judgement in feature design/development in the past.
 Has overall knowledge of the project and features in the project.

 ### Requirements